-Vertical wind (w) in the NRH1 shows a distinct diurnal pattern that appears to propagate away from the storm each day at speeds similar to previously discussed variables (Fig. 20).
+Vertical wind (w) in the NRH1 shows a distinct diurnal pattern that appears to propagate away from the storm each day at speeds similar to previously discussed variables (Fig. 17).
 At upper levels (e.g. 200 hPa), peaks in w appear at R=150-200 km in the late morning and propagate to peripheral radii through the early to late afternoon.
-Maxima in w range from ~0.1-0.5 m s-1, while interspersed minima reach magnitudes close to zero and are occasionally even negative (Fig. 20).
-Although the diurnal signal of w is evident at R~150-450 km, this figure shows that the magnitudes of the peaks are highest at closer radii and lower with increasing radius from the storm.
+Maxima in w range from ~0.1-0.5 m s-1, while interspersed minima reach magnitudes close to zero and are occasionally even negative (Fig.

+17).
+Although the upper-level diurnal signal of w is evident at $R\sim150-450$ km, this figure shows that the magnitudes of the peaks are highest from $R\sim150-250$ km and generally decrease with increasing radius from the storm.

-Diurnal signals of w in the lower to middle levels are less defined than in the upper levels (Fig. 20).
-However, 2-dimensional map analyses of w throughout the study period indicate that this parameter marks the position of the diurnal pulses quite clearly and is seen as a narrow (~10-20 km wide) ring of enhanced w that radially propagates away from the storm and has a squall line-like appearance (Fig. 21).
-The relatively limited radial width of this feature coupled with slight azimuthal asymmetries in the NRH1 diurnal pulse signal (i.e. enhanced w) may be somewhat muting the w signal when it is azimuthally averaged (e.g., Fig. 20).
-Figure 21 shows a 6-hourly progression of a diurnal pulse on 06 Aug from 0600 UTC (0200 LST) to 1800 UTC (1400 LST) and shows a semi-circular signal in w that is propagating away from the storm each day, reaches R~300 km in the afternoon, and is evident through a deep layer of the troposphere from 150-925 hPa (not shown).
-This figure suggests that diurnal pulses are associated with distinct peaks in w with updrafts that range from $\sim 1-3$ m s-1 and trailing 0.5-2 m s-1 downdrafts that appear to be favored behind the diurnal pulse.
-The couplets of highly symmetric updrafts and downdrafts suggest that these diurnal pulses may be a squall line feature or gravity wave moving/propagating away from the storm each day.
+Diurnal signals of w in the lower to middle levels are less defined than in the upper levels (Fig. 17).
+However, 2-dimensional map analyses of w throughout the study period indicate that w marks the position of the TC diurnal pulses quite clearly and is seen as a narrow (~10-20 km wide) ring of enhanced w that radially propagates away from the storm and has a squall line-like appearance (Fig. 18).
+The relatively limited radial width of this feature coupled with slight azimuthal asymmetries in the NRH1 TC diurnal pulse signal (i.e., enhanced w) may be somewhat muting the w signal when it is azimuthally averaged (e.g., Fig. 17).
+Figure 18 shows a 6-hourly progression of a diurnal pulse on 06 Aug from 0600 UTC (0200 LST) to 1800 UTC (1400 LST) and shows a semi-circular signal in w that is propagating away from the storm each day, reaches R~300 km in the afternoon, and is evident through a deep layer of the troposphere from 150-925 hPa (not shown).
+This figure suggests that diurnal pulses are associated with distinct peaks in w with updrafts that range from $\sim 1-3$ m s-1 and trailing 0.5-2 m s-1 downdrafts that appear to be favored behind the TC diurnal pulse.
+The couplets of highly symmetric updrafts and downdrafts suggest that TC diurnal pulses may be squall line features or gravity waves moving/propagating away from the storm each day.
 The timing of these propagating diurnal pulse signals in w also correspond well with the TCDC clock presented by Dunion et al. (2014).
-Similar analyses made on 04, 05, and 07 Aug (not shown) indicate a nearly identical diurnal pulse signature in w that is highly symmetric and is also propagating away from the storm.
+Similar analyses made on 04, 05, and 07 Aug (not shown) indicate a nearly identical TC diurnal pulse signature in w that is also highly symmetric and propagating away from the storm.
 Analyses of w support one of the hypothesized TCDC mechanisms discussed in Dunion et al. (2014): convectively-driven atmospheric gravity waves.